koka-lang/koka/doc/spec/getstarted.kk.md

 # Getting started

-Welcome to the Koka book.
+Welcome to an tour of Koka.
 This provides an overview and formal specification of the language.
 For more background information, see: